 - If your business sells taxable products or services, you will need to obtain a sales tax license from the state tax authority office.
 If you’re selling products or services in more than one state, you will need a license from each state.
 If you plan to sell taxable products on a wholesale basis to retailers, you will need a reseller license (resale certificate), which gives a business permission to sell taxable products without collecting sales tax.

 In addition, a sole proprietor’s responsibilities include reporting and paying income and self-employment taxes, withholding and paying payroll taxes (if the sole proprietor hires employees), and renewing any required licenses and permits.
-If you want to protect a trade name, logo, or any other design associated with your business, you will need to file a trademark application with the U.S. Patent and Trademark Office (USPTO) or let CorpNet register the trademark for you.
+If you want to protect a trade name, logo, or any other design associated with your business, you will need to file a trademark application with the U.S. Patent and Trademark Office (USPTO).

 Do I Need a Tax ID for a Sole Proprietorship?